 Teens may start working during the high school years, often starting with a summer job.
 Work experience can offer many valuable lessons for teens and gives them a sense of independence and accomplishment.
 They also develop skills they will need to become successful in the adult workforce, such as how to balance time, manage money, and work with others.

-Encourage your teen to look for a job that is challenging and interesting.
 School counselors, family friends, and other types of community networking can be excellent resources.
-Make sure that when your teen accepts a job, he or she will have time to fulfill academic, social, and family obligations.
+Make sure that when your teen accepts a job, there will be enough time to fulfill academic, social, and family obligations.

 Author: Healthwise Staff

 Kathleen Romito MD - Family Medicine